 The WPHA periodically collects nonperishable food for donation to Harvesters: The Community Food Network.
 Help distribute bags around neighborhood for food drive; collect food and deliver to Harvesters.

 Organize our annual holiday lights contest during the second weekend in December.
-Recruit the previous year’s three winners to judge lighting displays throughout the neighborhood.
-Award prizes and deliver yard signs to winners.
-The best-decorated block or cluster of homes wins $100 toward a future block party.
-(Any resident who is a current dues-paying member as of Dec.
-1 is eligible to win.)
+Recruit the previous year’s winners to judge lighting displays throughout the neighborhood.
+Inform and announce winners and deliver yard signs.

 Caroling with neighbors is a much-loved tradition during the holiday season.
 Volunteer to be a singer or musician (no skills required!).
 Dress for the weather and bring a flashlight to use as we stroll part of the neighborhood.